ionic-team/ionic-docs/src/pages/utilities/animations.md

 </docs-tab>
 </docs-tabs>

+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-angular-animation-keyframes) and in React [here](https://stackblitz.com/edit/ionic-react-animation-keyframes).

 In the example above, the `.square` element will transition from a red background color, to a background color defined by the `--background` variable, and then transition on to a green background color.

 Each keyframe object contains an `offset` property. `offset` is a value between 0 and 1 that defines the keyframe step.
 Offset values must go in ascending order and cannot repeat.